LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers

-Our work extends and generalizes the results in \cite{pauli2023lipschitz-syn} for parameterizing Lipschitz-bounded 1-D CNNs.
-In this work, we frame our method in a more general way than \cite{pauli2023lipschitz-syn} such that any dissipative layer can be included in the Lipschitz-bounded NN and we discuss a generalized Lipschitz property.
+Our work extends and generalizes the results in \citep{pauli2023lipschitz-syn} for parameterizing Lipschitz-bounded 1-D CNNs.
+In this work, we frame our method in a more general way than in \citep{pauli2023lipschitz-syn} such that \textit{any} dissipative layer can be included in the Lipschitz-bounded NN and we discuss a generalized Lipschitz property.
+In doing so, we include the concept of dissipativity into the synthesis problem, which we previously only discussed for analysis problems \citep{pauli2023lipschitz-ana}.
 We then focus the detailed derivations of our layer-wise parameterizations on the important class of CNNs.
-One main difference to \cite{pauli2023lipschitz-syn} and a key technical contribution of this work is the non-trivial extension from 1-D to 2-D CNNs, also considering a more general form including stride and dilation.
-Our parameterization relies on the Cayley transform, as also used in \cite{trockman2021orthogonalizing,wang2023direct}.
+One main difference to \citep{pauli2023lipschitz-syn} and a key technical contribution of this work is the non-trivial extension from 1-D to 2-D CNNs, also considering a more general form including stride and dilation.
+Our parameterization relies on the Cayley transform, as also used in \citep{trockman2021orthogonalizing,wang2023direct}.
 Additionally, we newly construct solutions for a specific 2-D Lyapunov equation for 2-D finite impulse response (FIR) filters, which we then leverage in our parameterization.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:problem}, we state the problem and introduce feedforward NNs and all considered layer types.
 Section~\ref{sec:prelims} is concerned with the dissipation analysis problem used for Lipschitz constant estimation via semidefinite programming, followed by Section~\ref{sec:parameterization}, wherein we discuss our main results, namely the layer-wise parameterization of Lipschitz-bounded CNNs via dissipative layers.
 Finally, in Section~\ref{sec:experiments}, we demonstrate the advantage in run-time at inference time and compare our approach to other methods used to design Lipschitz-bounded CNNs.